learn-co-curriculum/routing-nested-resources-reading/README.md

     # Note that because ids are unique by table we can go directly to
     # Post.find — no need for @author.posts.find...
     @post = Post.find(params[:post_id])
-    render template: 'posts/show'
+    render 'posts/show'
   end
 ```

 **Advanced:** While a controller action would normally implicitly render a template with the same name as the method, in this case we want to leverage the templates we're already using for posts, so we call `render` explicitly with a template path.
-Because we're telling `render` that we're using a `template`, we don't need to include the `.html.erb` extensions.
-Rails figures that out for us.
+(Note that in previous versions of Rails, you had to do this with `render template: 'posts/index'` and `render template: 'posts/show'`, respectively.
+You can still do this, but it's no longer required.)

 If we go back to our blog and try to browse to `/authors/1/posts`, we should see the posts for that author.
 And then if we try `/authors/1/posts/1`, we should see that post.